BondarenkoAlexandra/vouchercodes_test/README.md

 "Search restaurant in London" test case was designed with assumption that the expected result is "there are no results" with this search criteria.

 *Note: I assume that something wrong there as I'm not able to get results for each combination of search input.
-Possible steps to investigate: check the BD to make sure that results "exist/don't exist" for the given search criteria.*
+Possible steps to investigate: check the DB to make sure that results "exist/don't exist" for the given search criteria.*

 "Get student sign-in page" test case will fail on purpose.
 + The video record of fail will be stored in the video folder of cypress project.